bbatsov/batsov.com/_pages/quotes.md

 > Price is what you pay.
 Value is what you get.
 >
 > -- Warren Buffett, Letter to shareholders for the year 2008

+> Price fluctuations have only one significant meaning for the true investor.
+They provide him with an opportunity to buy wisely when prices fall sharply and to sell wisely when they advance a great deal.
+>
+> -- Benjamin Graham, The Intelligent Investor